hanabi/hanabi.github.io/Reference.md

 * Furthermore, similar to the above example, it is also possible that Cathy could have the other copy of the red 2 in her own hand.
 However, this is unlikely, and by convention we disregard this possibility.
 * Similar to the above example, Cathy should interpret this situation as a *Double Bluff*.
 If she blind-plays a card successfully, Bob will **not** go on to misplay the blue 2.

-### The Rank Choice Bluff & The Rank Choice Finesse

-* *Reverse Finesses* take precedence over *Bluffs*.
-This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
-* However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
-* By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that the next player should **not** wait for other matching cards to play first.
-This is called a *Rank Choice Bluff*.
-* After communicating that you want a *Rank Choice Bluff* to happen, the next player will blind-play their *Finesse Position* card.
-But if that card matches the clued card, then it was actually a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
-A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
-* Note that it is possible to use the *Rank Choice* convention with any kind of *Bluff*.
-Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, *Rank Choice Triple Bluff*, and so forth.
-* Examples:
-  * Game #8129, turn 4 (cluing Hyakinthus' yellow 3)

-### The Rank Choice Save Finesse

-* When saving a card, players have to choose carefully between using a color clue or a rank clue.
-However, in some rare situations, it makes absolutely no difference which clue is used:
-  * Both color and rank would only touch the specific card.
-  * Both color and rank would communicate the exact identity of the specific card.
-  * Both color and rank would not give any useful negative information to the other cards in the hand.
-* In these situations, the player giving the clue has a completely free choice between rank and color.
-We agree that by default, players should use color to save the card.
-* If players instead use a rank clue to save the card, this communicates a *Rank Choice Save Finesse*.
-(This is similar to the more-ordinary *Rank Choice Finesse*, except it is initiated with a *Save Clue* instead of a *Play Clue*).

 ### The Surreptitious Self-Finesse

 * *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind-play, but the clue receiver must wait for **additional** matching playable cards to blind-play.
 Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind-player does not continue to blind-play cards, then the clue receiver will go on to misplay the "matching" card.